waiwera/waiwera/doc/user/setup_rock.rst

 Waiwera can optionally include capillary pressure effects when calculating pressure gradients across mesh faces.
 For the liquid phase, the effective pressure in each cell is calculated from the sum of the fluid pressure and capillary pressure, which in turn is calculated from a specified function of saturation.
 These effective pressures are then used to calculate the effective pressure gradient across the mesh face.
 (If the saturations are the same in both cells on either side of the face, then the capillary pressures are also equal and have no effect on the calculated pressure gradient.)

-As for relative permeability curves, a variety of different capillary functions have been proposed, and Waiwera offers several of them.
-The desired capillary function is specified in the Waiwera JSON input file via the **rock.capillary_pressure** value.
+As for relative permeability curves, a variety of different capillary pressure functions have been proposed, and Waiwera offers several of them.
+The desired capillary pressure function is specified in the Waiwera JSON input file via the **rock.capillary_pressure** value.
 This value is an object (or ``null``), containing a **type** string value which selects the type of function, along with other parameters which depend on the function type.

-The different types of capillary functions available in Waiwera are described below.
+The different types of capillary pressure functions available in Waiwera are described below.

 Zero
 ----